MarufHossen/spense-app/README.md

 ## About The Project

-This is a mobile application.
-The idea is to get cashback and discount and other offers from any store.
-In simple, it is a kind of loyalty app for all the store.
-They can use the app when they purchase something from any shop and get points which can be used for purchasing in future.
-The main thing is to avoid having a lots of loyalty card for several shops.
-Instead, they can use only one loyalty card from our application to get the offer and cashback.
+Spense Trivia is an app when user can play quiz and earn points and coins.
+The quiz app has multiple choice questions to answer.
+Some of the questions include images and some are not.
+Everytime there will be one round of quiz with 20 questions and if user fail to answer any questions, he will not go to the next question.
+All the questions has 20 second to answer.
+After the time, the quiz round will be finished automatically.
+Each time he start the question, he will get unique questions.
+Same questions will never be repeated.

-There are two types of role in the project.
+There role in application.

 - User - who will use the app to purchase something.
-- Partner - who will create offer and discount for the user.

 The user can login, signup in the app.
-The user can see all the offers and discounts from different store based on his location.
-He can check all the offers in details by clicking on that item.
+The user can see the leaderboard where he can check his postion among all players.
+He can check his profile how many coins he has and his rank on the app.

+The main goal is to create a quiz app which will motivate user to learn more by giving them coin and higher rank.

 <p align="right">(<a href="#top">back to top</a>)</p>